 Current offer: Earn 60,000 Chase Ultimate Rewards points after spending $4,000 in the first 3 months.

-The Chase Sapphire Preferred credit card is the first card I suggest for almost anyone, no matter what your travel goals are.
+The card_name credit card is the first card I suggest for almost anyone, no matter what your travel goals are.
 At the very least, the welcome bonus of 60,000 is worth $750 towards travel if redeemed through the Chase Ultimate Rewards travel portal.
 But you can potentially get even more value out of those points by using transfer partners.
-This card also earns 2 points per dollar on travel and dining spend.

 While logistics posts such as this one are important, I cant wait to share all of the fun things we did with all of the money we saved!
 Those posts are coming next.